List of Matlock characters: Conrad McMasters

-Conrad McMasters is a private investigator for Ben Matlock.
+McMasters is a private investigator for Ben Matlock.
 Before working for him, Conrad worked for Dalton Parks as a deputy sheriff in Manteo, where Matlock meets him in hopes of figuring out whether or not Spencer Hamilton killed his brother's killer.
 In his spare time, he does singing, rodeo riding, cooking, and playing the guitar.
 In almost the same situation as his partner, Michelle Thomas, he was shot and nearly killed in the episode "The Outcast", but survived.

 He either works with or has dates with several women:

 In "The Star", while getting goosebumps, Conrad hid himself at the front door and accidentally scared Catherine's daughter, Susan McKay.
-She was sent to Matlock, about the afternoon her mother was murdered for real, and said she was doing research for her book about her mother, being the vain, cruel, parent that she was; the culprit turned out to be Jack Burns, who represented Catherine's career.
+She was sent to Matlock, about the afternoon her mother was murdered for real, and said she was doing research for her book about her mother, being the vain, cruel parent that she was; the culprit turned out to be Jack Burns, who represented Catherine's career.

-In "The Informer", Conrad works with Ben's client's partner/investigator, Angela Page, to work on a case on the night one of David's clients got murdered.
-After Matlock's client abruptly fires Angela, she turns to Conrad, who would then figure out who actually killed Sam Chandler while traveling in Jacksonville, who happened to be Al Brackman.
+In "The Informer", Conrad works with Ben's client's partner/investigator, Angela Page, to work on a case on the night one of David's clients, Sam Chandler, was murdered.
+After Matlock's client abruptly fires Angela, she turns to Conrad; the real culprit behind Sam's murder turned out to be Al Brackman.

 In "The Secret", when Matlock sends him to Chicago to talk to Sherry Brown in questioning her about the negatives he is supposed to find, he receives word that she died from jumping off the apartment building.

 In "The Cover Girl", he had a short fling with Carla Royce, a model.
 When Carla's boss and head of a modeling agency, Jackie Whitman, is murdered, Conrad asked Carla if Jackie and Bobby Michaelson (Paul Lieber), who had informed Conrad he owned part of a modeling agency in New York, got along with each other, Carla replied that Jackie and Bobby "fought like cats and dogs".
 Carla then explained it was not easy being Jackie's partner, much less one of her models; when Conrad wondered why, Carla explained that Jackie was a control freak and always had to have the last word in everything, which Carla referred to as "infuriating".
 When Conrad asked her why she went along with Jackie's advice, Carla explained that nine out of ten times, Jackie was right.
 However, Conrad breaks up with her before she is found guilty of Jackie's murder.